spex-xray/spex-help/source/reference/commands/ions.rst

 rid of, or including line emission from specific ions), or the "ions nmax ..." or "ions lmax ..." commands, to reduce the maximum principal quantum number :math:`n` and the maximum orbital quantum number :math:`l`, respectively.
-Also, by using the "ions old ..." and "ions new ..." commands one may switch between the default (new) spex calculations and the (old) *mekal* calculations.
+Also, by using the "ions new ...", "ions qc ...", and "ions old ..." commands one may switch between the default (new) spex calculations, the quick-cie mode, and the (old) *mekal* calculations.
 See :ref:`sect:performance` for more details.

 A minor note must be made here: when excluding a single ion, the calculations